jjvanzon/JJs-Reference-Architecture/aspects.md

 Utilities are processes that are not run very often.
 Utilities contains small programs for IT.
 For example: load translations, things to run for deployment.

-Framework.WinForms contains a reusable window, SimpleProcessForm, in to start and cancel the process and show progress information.
+[`JJ.Framework.WinForms`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.WinForms) contains a reusable window, SimpleProcessForm, in to start and cancel the process and show progress information.

 ![](images/utility.png)